History of liberalism: Glorious Revolution

 Isolated strands of liberal thought that had existed in Western philosophy since the Ancient Greeks began to coalesce at the time of the English Civil War.
 Disputes between the Parliament and King Charles I over political supremacy sparked a massive civil war in the 1640s, which culminated in Charles' execution and the establishment of a Republic.
 In particular, the Levellers, a radical political movement of the period, published their manifesto Agreement of the People which advocated popular sovereignty, an extended voting suffrage, religious tolerance and equality before the law.
 The impact of liberal ideas steadily increased during the 17th century in England, culminating in the Glorious Revolution of 1688, which enshrined parliamentary sovereignty and the right of revolution, and led to the establishment of what many consider the first modern, liberal state.
-Significant legislative milestones in this period included the Habeas Corpus Act of 1679, which strengthened the convention that forbade detention lacking sufficient cause or evidence.
+Significant legislative milestones in this period included the Habeas Corpus Act 1679, which strengthened the convention that forbade detention lacking sufficient cause or evidence.
 The Bill of Rights formally established the supremacy of the law and of parliament over the monarch and laid down basic rights for all Englishmen.
-The Bill made royal interference with the law and with elections to parliament illegal, made the agreement of parliament necessary for the implementation of any new taxes and outlawed the maintenance of a standing army during peacetime without parliament's consent.
+The bill made royal interference with the law and with elections to parliament illegal, made the agreement of parliament necessary for the implementation of any new taxes and outlawed the maintenance of a standing army during peacetime without parliament's consent.
 The right to petition the monarch was granted to everyone and "cruel and unusual punishments" were made illegal under all circumstances.
 This was followed a year later with the Act of Toleration, which drew its ideological content from John Locke's four letters advocating religious toleration.
-The Act allowed freedom of worship to Nonconformists who pledged oaths of Allegiance and Supremacy to the Anglican Church.
+The Act allowed freedom of worship to Nonconformists who refused to pledge oaths of Allegiance and Supremacy to the Anglican Church.
 In 1695, the Commons refused to renew the Licensing of the Press Act 1662, leading to a continuous period of unprecedented freedom of the press.